 Here are some of the feelings and thoughts I would have at this point:

 - There’s a pressure to get this investor their money back

 - We’re tied to them, for better or for worse

 - How can they help us grow, let’s figure that out and take advantage of it ASAP if there’s any potential

 - How can we spend this money to get the investor a return

+Now, it’s your turn.
 What are your thoughts on running a bootstrapped company versus accepting venture capital?
 We understand that bootstrapping isn’t for everyone, just like getting investments wasn’t for us.
-Share your stories and advice below.

 If you are interested in bootstrapping your startup, it’s time to take the first step.
 Here’s how you can help get your bootstrapped startup off the ground:

 - Weigh up the pros and cons of bootstrapping vs. accepting investment